The Principality of Liechtenstein is a microstate lying between Switzerland and Austria.

 One flag for two nations

-Saddam’s Plane
+Saddam’s plane

-Bonus Fact:
+Bonus fact

-Whilst at one point having an identical flag to fellow country, Liechtenstein shares something else with another nation: the music of its national anthem.
-The melody to Oben am jungen Rhein (Up on the Young Rhine) is identical to God Save The Queen.
+The melody to Oben am jungen Rhein (Up on the Young Rhine) is identical to that of God Save the Queen.

 was it not also noticed that in 1936 the Philippine flag has the same order of color (blue top red bottom) form, if were not for the white triangle on the hoist side?